What are the symptoms of spinal narrowing and how can you treat them?

-Spinal narrowing occurs when the passageways through which spinal nerves exit the spinal canal – known as foramina – become constricted due to the development of degenerative abnormalities.
-Over the years, wear and tear causes your spinal anatomy to degenerate.
-Spinal arthritis, bulging discs, herniated discs and bone spurs can all occur as a result.
+Spinal narrowing occurs when the passageways through which spinal nerves exit the spinal canal, known as foramina, become constricted due to the development of degenerative abnormalities.
+Over the years, wear on the spine can cause your spinal anatomy to degenerate.
+Spinal arthritis, bulging discs, herniated discs and bone spurs can all occur as a result of this narrowing.

-Whether it’s a bulging disc, herniated disc, or bone spur, for example, such a growth can reduce the space that the nerves have to travel through.
-When this constriction progresses to a certain point, a nerve can become “pinched,” and this is when symptoms can arise.
-Spinal narrowing by itself won’t cause any symptoms – only this neural compression will result in the development of symptoms.
+Bulging discs, herniated discs or bone spurs can reduce the space that the nerves have to travel through.
+When this constriction progresses to a certain point, a nerve can become compressed and this compression can cause symptoms to arise.
+Spinal narrowing won’t cause any symptoms by itself.
+Only a neural compression will result in the development of symptoms.

-Now that you know more about the causes of spinal narrowing and resulting nerve compression, it will enhance your understanding of this condition and its symptoms.
-These symptoms can include:
+Now that you know more about the causes of spinal narrowing and possible resulting nerve compression, you can better understand how and why this condition can cause the following symptoms:

 - Localized pain at the site of the nerve being compressed

-- Pain that radiates, or travels the length of the pinched nerve
+- Pain that radiates or travels the length of the compressed nerve